Can Fish See In The Dark? Do All Fish Have Night Vision?

 Conclusion

 As I mentioned earlier, fish have evolved a variety of visual adaptations that allow them to see in different light conditions.
-Some fish have eyes that are well-suited for low light conditions, while others rely on bioluminescence or electroreception to navigate in complete darkness.
+Some fish have eyes that are well-suited for low light conditions, although others rely on bioluminescence or electroreception to navigate in complete darkness.
 These adaptations enable fish to thrive in their underwater environments and highlight the incredible diversity of life in the oceans.